js044/portfolio/content/work/mooyu.md

 ---

 ## Overview
-Moo-yu is a theoretical [yakult](https://en.wikipedia.org/wiki/Yakult)-esque probiotic milk beverage.
-Its target audience is Korean-Americans who miss the drink and recognize the brand title as a bilingual pun.
+Moo-yu is a product design and branding project for a probiotic milk beverage similar to [yakult](https://en.wikipedia.org/wiki/Yakult).
+Its target audience is Korean-Americans who miss the drink and recognize the brand title as a bilingual pun. 우유 means milk, and is combined with "moo," the English onomatopoeia for the sound cows make.

 ## Design Tools